Abhishekfm/Project-and-CSS-project-8/README.md

 ![Project 8 Image](seven.png)

-In this project I learned about transform property in css and its rotate function with translateX function which translate the content in x-axis.
+In this project, I learned about the transform property in CSS and its rotate function with the translateX function which translate the content on the x-axis.

 [Visit this website](https://abhi-project-8.netlify.app/)